 Are you like me?
 I tend to build things up in my head, to the point where I get myself completely frazzled and overwhelmed, and make something big, seem ten times bigger!

-I think decluttering is like that, but we are going to break the process down into tiny little steps that you can easily do!
+I think decluttering is like that, but I am going to break the process down into tiny little steps that you can easily do!

-I totally understand that right now you don’t know where to start, and the whole process seems very overwhelming!
+I totally understand that right now you don’t know where to start, and you are feeling completely overwhelmed.

 I am going to walk you through decluttering your home one step at a time.